jetbrains-academy/kotlin-onboarding-introduction/Hangman/CompleteTheProject/task.md

 ```
 </div>

 Each valid user input (a single English letter) counts as one attempt.
-Invalid inputs should not be counted as attempts.
+Invalid inputs do not count toward the attempt limit.

-The game should end when the user guesses the word or uses all attempts.
-After that, the game should stop without asking for more input.
+The game ends when the user either guesses the word or exhausts all attempts.
+At that point, the program should terminate without requesting further input.

 At the end of the game, the user should be informed about the results:
 - if the user lost: `Sorry, you lost!
 My word is <secret>`